S. A. Chandrasekhar

-S. A. Chandrasekar (born 2 July 1945) is an Indian film director, producer, writer, and actor who primarily works within Kollywood.
+S. A Chandrasekar (born 2 July 1945) is an Indian film director, producer, screenwriter and actor who primarily works within Kollywood and some Tollywood, Sandalwood and Bollywood.
 He made his directorial debut with Aval Oru Pachai Kuzhanthai (1978), He got his breakthrough with Sattam Oru Iruttarai (1981).
 He has directed over 70 movies in all south Indian languages, and is known for directing films focusing on social issues.